solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/HOL step-by step - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 When you look at the SQL scripts for the `five_minutely_aggregation` and `hourly_aggregation` functions below, you will notice that we are using incremental aggregation to support late, or incoming, data.
 This is accomplished by using `ON CONFLICT ...
 DO UPDATE` in the `INSERT` statement.

 When executing aggregations, you have the choice between append-only or incremental aggregation.
 Append-only aggregation (insert) supports all aggregates, including exact distinct and percentiles, but are more difficult to use when handling late data.
 This is because you have to keep track of which time periods have been aggregated already, since you aggregate events for a particular time period and append them to the rollup table once all the data for that period are available.
 Incremental aggregation (upsert), on the other hand, easily supports processing late data.
 The side effect is that it cannot handle all aggregates.
 We work around this limitation by using highly accurate approximation through HyperLogLog (HLL) and `TopN`.
 As stated previously, we are aggregating new events and upserting them to our rollup tables.
 You still need to be able to keep track of which events have already been aggregated.

-One way to keep track of which events have already been aggregated is to mark them as aggregated (`SET aggregated = true`).
-The problem with this approach is that it causes bloat and fragmentation.
-Another way would be to use a staging table to temporarily store events.
-This can cause catalog bloat and high overhead per batch, depending on how often your aggregation is run.
-The recommended approach is to [track the sequence number](https://www.citusdata.com/blog/2018/06/14/scalable-incremental-data-aggregation/).
-This means that each event has a monotonically increasing sequence number (`i`).
-We store sequence number `S` up to the point in which all events were aggregated.
-To aggregate, we pull a number from the sequence (`E`), briefly block writes to ensure there are no more in-flight transactions using sequence numbers <= `E` (`EXECUTE format('LOCK %s IN EXCLUSIVE MODE', table_to_lock)`), then incrementally aggregate all events with sequence numbers `S` < `i` <= `E`.
-Finally, we set `S` = `E` and repeat this process on each upsert.
-You can see exactly how we're doing this in the `incremental_rollup_window` function below.
-The `rollups` table keeps track of the sequence for us.
-The `five_minutely_aggregation` and `hourly_aggregation` functions call `incremental_rollup_window` to retrieve the range of page views that can be safely aggregated, using the start and end `event_id` values (`start_id` and `end_id`).
+We will do that by tracking the sequence number.
+There are a few other approaches to do this, and you can read more about why this approach is recommended [here](https://www.citusdata.com/blog/2018/06/14/scalable-incremental-data-aggregation/).

 Advanced aggregation is accomplished by using HyperLogLog (HLL) and `TopN`, as discussed earlier.
 For this topic, reference the `five_minutely_aggregation` and `hourly_aggregation` functions below.
 Also, please note that where you see the special `excluded` table in the query, it is used to reference values originally proposed for insertion.
 We are using `hll_has_bigint` to hash the HLL columns `device_id` and `session_id`.
 This hash function produces a uniformly distributed bit string.
 HLL does this by dividing values into streams and averaging the results.
 The `hll_add_agg` and `hll_union` are used to do incremental rollups. `TopN` keeps track of a set of counters in JSONB with the explicit goal of determining the top N (like top 10) items (or our "heavy hitters").
 In our case, we're using it to return the top 1000 devices by `device_id`.
 Similar to HLL, we are using `topn_add_agg` and `topn_union` to do incremental rollups.
 The `topn_union` function merges `TopN` objects over time periods and dimensions.